Your browser version is not updated, please update it.

 RISK POTENTIAL SIGNIFICANT IMPACTS FOR POSTE ITALIANE MAIN RISK MANAGEMENT ACTIONS AND TOOLS

-Developments in market demand, focusing increasingly on environmental issues, which require substantial adjustments to the services and products offered by the Group
+Evolving market demand, focusing increasingly on environmental issues, which require substantial adjustments to the services and products offered by the Group

 Time frame: Long term